Spontaneous magnon decay in two-dimensional altermagnets: Spontaneous magnon decay

 Let us now calculate the leading momentum-dependence of the decay rate for $k \rightarrow 0$.
 In this long-wavelength limit we may approximate the vertex in Eq.~(\ref{eq:Wmat}) by

-Note that in this limit the vertex is independent of the altermagnetic couplings $D$ and $E$.
+Note that in this limit the vertex is independent of the altermagnetic couplings $D$ and $E$, so that magnon decay in altermagnets is due to the specific kinematics of the band splitting.
 Keeping in mind that for the scattering geometry of interest the loop momenta $\bd{p}$ and $\bd{q}$ are almost parallel to the external momentum $\bd{k}$, the relevant squared matrix element can be approximated by

 Substituting this into Eq.~(\ref{eq:damp1}) and using the elliptic approximation (\ref{eq:ellipse}) for the scattering surface, we may scale out the momentum dependence by setting $p_{\parallel} = k x_1$, $q_{\parallel} = k x_2 $, and $p_{\bot} = \sqrt{2 k^3 / |mc|} y_1$, $q_{\bot} = \sqrt{ 2 k^3 / | mc |} y_2$.
 Note that the transverse momenta scale as $k^{3/2}$, whereas the longitudinal momenta are of order $k$ so that for sufficiently small $k$ our assumption that $p_{\bot}$ and $q_{\bot}$ are small compared with $p_{\parallel}$ and $q_{\parallel}$ is justified.
 The transverse integration over $y_1$ and $y_2$ can then be carried out analytically, while the remaining two-dimensional integral over $x_1$ and $x_2$ can be evaluated numerically.
-Our final result for the decay rate of $\alpha$-magnons is
+Our final result for the decay rate of $\alpha$-magnons is \cite{footnote_real_part}